 Hello, I'm Thanh D. V. Nguyen

-I am interested in robotics, particularly in the field of modeling, system ID, model related applications.
-I obtained a Ph.D in Dec, 2024 at LAAS-CNRS, where I was advised by Florent Lamiraux and Vincent Bonnet.
-I occasionally write about my research and other topics on this blog.
+I am a robotics researcher based in Paris, France.
+I obtained a Ph.D in Dec, 2024 at LAAS-CNRS, where I was advised by Florent Lamiraux and Vincent Bonnet and supported by CIFRE contract 2021-2024 (by TOWARD - now Pal France).
+My research interests include: - Robot modeling - System identification - Robot control - Reinforcement learning - DIY robotics I occasionally write about my research and personal projects on this blog.

 FIGAROH: a Python toolbox for dynamic identification and geometric calibration of robots and humans